In the United States, chronic illnesses and health problems largely attributed to diet represent the most serious threat to public health.

 A good example of this is the carbohydrate-insulin model of obesity, which theorizes that diets high in carbohydrates are particularly fattening due to their propensity to elevate insulin secretion.
 Insulin has a major role in regulating the activity of several enzymes that promote the uptake, retention, and net storage of fat in adipose tissue.

-It is speculated that since carbohydrates have a robust effect on insulin secretion, a high-carbohydrate diet will suppress the release of fatty acids from adipose tissue and direct circulating fat toward adipose storage and away from being used by metabolically active tissue such as heart, muscle, and liver for energy.
+It is speculated that since carbohydrates have a robust effect on insulin secretion, a high-carbohydrate diet will suppress the release of fatty acids from adipose tissue and direct circulating fat toward adipose storage and away from being used by metabolically active tissues such as the heart, muscle, and liver for energy.

 Sounds pretty darn good, right?
 However, controlled feeding studies show that when diets are matched for total calories and protein, the ratio of energy from fats and carbohydrates has no effect on fat loss.

-Physiological underpinnings give us a good place to start, but we can’t automatically assume that the hypotheses generated will automatically pan out simply because they’re logical.
+Physiological underpinnings give us a good place to start, but we can’t automatically assume that the hypotheses generated will automatically pan out simply because they’re rational.
 We need direct research on the topic to determine if there is any truth to these ideas.

-With that being said, let’s dive into our first concern regarding whether or not a high intake of LA increases inflammation and risk of disease.
+With that being said, let’s dive into our first concern regarding whether or not a high intake of LA increases inflammation and the risk of disease.
 To address this point, we’ll start with intervention trials that evaluated the impact of increasing LA intake on relevant biomarkers and follow-up with research assessing the relationship between LA and AA and disease.